button - review

 This contemplation is aided by the artist's use of the kucheng.
 A Chinese musical instrument that is used as a bridge to bring together the Indian and Japanese elements of the show.
 Specifically this relates to Buddhism being taken from India to China, then from China to Japan along with other elements of Chinese culture.

 The Japanese presence is shown in the "White" works that have been produced by arranging crumpled up pages of a Townsville telephone directory.
-As lachlan is soon to leave these shores for the United States, they hold particular meaning in dealing with her memories of Townsville.
+As [Ranna] Lachlan is soon to leave these shores for the United States, they hold particular meaning in dealing with her memories of Townsville.
 By disposing of an effective means of communication she seems to be ridding herself of connections to Townsville.

 The "White" works are visually pensive and calming, however, the calligraphic messages performed in the artist's Ei-shodou calligraphy method are harsh statements about negative human traits such as malice and slander.
 In the piece titled Henken (Prejudice) the phrase states: